opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

         :alt: Configure CDT
         :align: center

 #.
-But if you open your C++ source file in Eclipse editor you'll see syntax errors marks.
+If you open your C++ source file in Eclipse editor, you'll see syntax error notifications.
 They are not real errors, but additional CDT configuring is required.

      .. image:: images/eclipse_cdt_cfg7.png
         :alt: Configure CDT